argenos/zotero-mdnotes/README.md

 | "Manually" written child notes     | <img src="docs/dont-panic-zotero-note.png" alt="dont panic note" style="zoom: 80%;" /> | <img src="docs/dont-panic-md-note.png" alt="dont panic note" style="zoom:80%;" /> |
 | Annotations extracted with Zotfile | <img src="docs/yellow-zotero-note.png" alt="yellow note" style="zoom:80%;" /> | <img src="docs/yellow-md-note.png" alt="yellow note" style="zoom:80%;" /> |

+**v0.0.3:** Zotfile-extracted annotations include characters that are invalid for Windows file names.
+For that reason, the date is changed to follow an ISO format and stripping time, i.e. `yyyy-mm-dd`.
+This might not always work correctly depending on your timezone and it might be better to fix it directly in Zotfile (see [this issue](https://github.com/jlegewie/zotfile/issues/480)).
+For more details about Mdnotes, see [Notes and Known Limitations](#Notes-and-known-limitations).

 ### Create a file for your own notes

 **Only works with Zotero items.**